hardipsinhvariance/daily-drinks-venilla-js/README.md

-As defined in the requirement, the app is developed with Jquery and Bootstrap.
+As defined in the requirement, the app is developed with Jquery.
 It has the following features:

 1) CRUD (Create, Read, Update and Delete) operations of Daily Drinks Demo application with an in-memory array.
 2) Set the maximum length of each text input including notes.